 - Hire thoroughbreds, point them at the finish line, and get out of their way unless they truly need help, or ask for it

 - Coach, teach, encourage and position ordinary horses to maximize their potential and approximate thoroughbreds in some of their work.

 - Fire those who can never do the work needed without your constant involvement to make room for those who can.

-If you don’t do these things, the burden of failure is on you.
+If you don’t do these things, the responsibility is yours alone.
 Good managers achieve all three.
 Mediocre managers at least are working towards good ends.
 But bad managers are too distracted by their own egos, paychecks or insecurities to recognize how self-destructive they are.

-An easy test of micromanagement is to let your team know you are confident in their ability to do their job and offer, if they wish, that you will be less involved in their day to day work to give them more room to perform.
-Tell them you are available if they need you, but otherwise you will put some of your attention elsewhere other than timely check ins.
+An easy test of micromanagement is to let your team know you are confident in their ability to do their job, set clear goals and then tell them you are available if ever they need help.
+Give them more room to perform.
+Tell them you are available if they need you, but otherwise you will put your attention elsewhere other than timely check ins.
 See what happens.
 Hold your tongue.
 Don’t demand to review that email.
 Don’t insist on regulating who can meet with who.
 Take one small step backward and see what happens.

-Odds are extremely good the world will not end.
+Odds are good the world will not end.
 Your best employees will be happier and more productive, giving you new energy to invest in the rest of your work or more afternoons where you can head home early.
 Some of your team might surprise you, and thrive with more autonomy.
 And for those who fail to improve or make mistakes, you’ve lost nothing, as you can step back in where it’s actually needed and now know where to focus.